yaseen-afi/ZastiSL-FarmerGPT/README.md

 # Farmergpt

-This application integrates a Retrieval-Augmented Generation (RAG) system with a crop recommendationa and price prediction model using FastAPI.
+This application integrates a Retrieval-Augmented Generation (RAG) system with a crop recommendation and price prediction model  for Sri Lanka using FastAPI.

 ## Setup